EVA is registered trademark of Stern Stewart.

 3 Click competitor name to see calculations.

 The economic profit margin exhibited significant fluctuation over the observed period.
-Initially positive, it experienced a period of negative performance before returning to, and exceeding, initial levels.
-A clear upward trend in the economic profit margin is evident in the later years of the period.
+Initially positive, it experienced a period of negative performance before returning to positive values and demonstrating a clear upward trend.

 - Economic Profit Margin Trend